Steam, Sunlight & Surreal Silence at El Tatio

 Lake Atitlán & Its Enchanting Mayan Villages

-Lake Atitlán, born from a volcanic fury 84,000 years ago, now cradles a shimmering lake that sustains a dozen Mayan villages — where coffee, chocolate and honey are still crafted with ancestral care and orchards yield creamy avocados and other local delights.
+Lake Atitlán, forged in ancient volcanic fire, now cradles a shimmering lake that nourishes Mayan villages where coffee, chocolate, honey and creamy avocados are still made with ancestral care.

 Candy Colored Colonial City of Antigua